searchspring/competencies/competencies/configuration-management-terraform.md

-# Competency - Configuration Management - Terraform
+# Configuration Management - Terraform

 Terraform is part of our infrastructure as code initiative.
 It allow us to review our infrastructure before deploying it.
 It also keep for us a state of our infrastructure at a instant and will always try to revert to that instant in case unwanted changes.